Szwochm/OSCP-Prep/OSCP-Notes/Windows-Priv-Esc.md

 ### DLL Hijacking

-Dlls can have optional entry point functions called DLLmain (executes when dll is attached)

-compile dll on kali
-x86_64-w64-mingw32-gcc myDLL.cpp --shared -o myDLL.dll
+Dlls can have optional entry point functions called DLLmain (executes when dll is attached) s compile dll on kali x86_64-w64-mingw32-gcc myDLL.cpp --shared -o myDLL.dll

+use procmon to find a target...
+If you can't use procmon, put potential targets on a local machine, and try there